cattyman919/ProyekAkhirProglan/README.md

 This header contains the sorting algorithms that used for sorting the stocks

-Note : kalo bisa ditambahin lagi isinya, masih dikit readme nya
+Note : kalo bisa ditambahin lagi isinya, masih dikit note readme nya